k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/amazon-s3/_index.md

 Let's look at the resources in the Amazon S3 dashboard.

-S3 maintains the `backup_index` bucket so it only has to store a single copy of an SSTable across backups.
-S3 stores pointers in the index to the SSTables.
-That implementation avoids a large amount of storage.
+Medusa maintains a `backup_index` as top-level folder in the bucket, to make operations such as listing backups faster.
+That is, Medusa doesn't need to scan the whole bucket; just the index.
+SSTables are copied only once as part of a differences backup feature (default mode) that checks the manifest from the previous backup to skip SSTables that were already present.
+The manifest from the newly created backups then points to both pre-existing sstables and newly uploaded ones.
+The implementation thus avoids a large amount of storage.

 For example:

 ![Amazon S3 with Medusa buckets](s3K8ssandraMedusaBuckets.png)